Attack the Soccer Ball

 In soccer, you can't wait for the ball to come to you.
 If you do wait, the defender will beat you to the ball.
-No, soccer is a game about attacking the ball, going to the ball and using your body to protect the ball from the defender.
+Soccer is a game about attacking the ball, going to the ball and using your body to protect the ball from a defender.

-The keys to attacking the ball are: don't wait for the ball, use your body to shield the ball from the defender, and to have a good first touch out of your feet, or away from you, so you can play the ball with your next touch.
+The keys to attacking the soccer ball are: don't wait for the ball, use your body to shield the ball from the defender, and have a good first touch of the ball, out of your feet, or away from you, so you can play the ball with your next touch.

 To work on attacking the ball, have a teammate pass the ball to you at a slower pace than normal so you have to check back to the ball to receive it.
 Sprint towards the ball as if you're trying to beat a defender to the ball.
 Take a few touches on the dribble when you get to the ball, as if you are keeping the ball from the opposition.